joearms/joearms.github.com/_posts/2014-06-26-Background-to-programming-erlang.md

 re-wrote it and sent them the third draft.

 Bingo - they understood.
 Happy days are here again.
-Sometimes new ideas are just ``too strange'' to grock.
+Sometimes new ideas are just ``too strange'' to grok.
 But by now I was getting a feeling for how much explanation I had to add, it was about 30% more that I thought - but what the heck, if you've bought a book you don't want the people who've bought the damn thing to not read it because